EIS-ITS/vss-cli/docs/use.rst

     --description 'New virtual machine' --disk 40 --disk 20 --disk 30 VM2

-Boolean is a binary flag that turns an option on or off, such is the case of a virtual machine marked as template by using the ``--on`` flag or template marked as virtual machine by not specifying the flag.
+Boolean is a binary flag that turns an option on or off, such is the case of converting a virtual machine to a template or converting a template back to a virtual machine.

 .. code-block:: bash

-   vss-cli compute vm set TestVM3 template --on
+   vss-cli compute vm set TestVM3 template

 Integers